YuliyaCarvalho/olist-marketplace-analysis/reproducibility/run_instructions.md

 All cleaning logic used to construct the analytical tables is documented in the `/sql_cleaning` directory.

-Each SQL file corresponds to a raw dataset table and contains validation checks, anomaly detection queries, and transformation logic used during the cleaning and EDA phases.
+Each SQL file corresponds to a raw dataset table and contains validation checks, anomaly detection queries, and transformation logic used during the cleaning and exploratory phases of the analysis.